 Oh, and how can I forget the anticipation of the questions you should not have to answer like:

 When are you going to stop focusing on that board room and start focusing on extending your family?

-For many of us, all year, we have been fiercely and intently working towards our goals of becoming higher versions of ourselves.
-We've been working to build our confidence, establish healthier boundaries that honor our humanity and reflect our values, and put the work in to reclaim our sense of agency.
+For many of us, all year, we have been fiercely and intently working towards our goals of becoming higher versions of ourselves, breaking the patterns and cycles that keep us stuck.
+We've been working to establish healthy boundaries that honor our humanity and reflect our values, and put the work in to reclaim our sense of agency.
 And yet still, gathering with family and familiar environments can erode your confidence and cause you to question your progress.
-The reality is that the environments and spaces we enter are powerful despite our greatest progress and capacity to cope.
-People, places, and things influence us as humans.
-But just because we're influenced doesn't mean we have to go backward.
+The reality is that the environments and spaces we enter have great influence.
+But just because we're influenced doesn't mean we have to go backwards.

 That is exactly why I want to give you 4 questions to ask yourself to protect your peace and honor your boundaries this holiday season:

-1. Where do you anticipate your stress coming from this holiday session?
+1. Where do you anticipate your stress coming from this holiday season?

 2. In what ways do you feel equipped to manage this stress?
 That is, what coping tools and strategies have you mastered that you can put to good use?

 3. What relationships do you need to set boundaries around to protect your peace and progress?

 4. How do you want to show up differently this year?